-While writing data processing algorithms might not appeal to kids, programming music, design games and websites, writing simple code in software, definitely will interest kids!
+While writing data processing algorithms might not appeal to kids, programming music, design games, and websites, writing simple code in software, definitely will interest kids!

 Teaching coding to children will give them a skill for life.
 Many different programming language tools exist for teaching children how to code.
-Some of these tools are developed as open-source and free ones reached millions of children around the world.
+Some of these tools are developed as open-source and free ones that reached millions of children around the world.

 You can teach kids how to program with ease by the end of this step-by-step guide.

 Let’s discuss 7 easy steps to learn how to teach coding to kids.

 1. Define Coding Step by Step

 Over the next 10 years, programming will be one of the fastest-growing occupations.
 It is ideal to teach coding step by step.
 The first step is to define it for kids.
 It will act as their guiding principle or rule of thumb to keep in mind when they’re confused.

 Go with the basics of coding.
 Use analogies, use examples – explain the concept in simple language that kids can relate to and understand.